AFC Wild Card: The Oakland Raiders Are Not Dead Yet

 Should Oakland beat Houston, it will take even more to beat an opponent like the Patriots in the divisional round.
 The Raiders should not look past the Texans, but they must realize the postseason task that awaits them.
 This Houston game offers an opportunity to build some momentum and get better for the next round.

-Hence, the Raiders do not have time to mourn the loss of Carr, Smith, Matt McGloin or anyone else.
+Hence, the Raiders do not have time to mourn the loss of Carr, Smith, Matt McGloin, or anyone else.
 They can’t afford another embarrassing loss because that will end their season.

-Sure, Oakland was due for a let down game like Sunday’s loss to Denver.
+Sure, Oakland was due for a let-down game like Sunday’s loss to Denver.
 The Raiders won various close games all season thanks to the heroics of Carr and a defense that created enough turnovers.

 With Carr gone, the Silver and Black lost their emotional edge.
 You could see that during the embarrassing loss to the Broncos in Week 17.